leksval/fhirflame/README.md

 # 🔥🏥 FhirFlame Medical AI Data Processing Tool

-***This prototype demonstrates enterprise-grade medical AI architecture patterns, FHIR compliance workflows, and agent-to-agent communication for healthcare data intelligence - designed for technology evaluation and development purposes.***
+#### *This prototype demonstrates enterprise-grade medical AI architecture patterns, FHIR compliance workflows, and agent-to-agent communication for healthcare data intelligence - designed for technology evaluation and development purposes.*
----

 + Dockerized modular Healthcare AI Platform
 + Local/Cloud/Hybrid System Deployment depending on needs and available hardware (Optimized for local use on 4090 or on Huggingface Space Nvidia L4 or on Modal Labs, to ulock dynamically scaling infrastructure)
 + A2A/MCP Server json comunication via FastAPI (Auth0 ready)